The COVID-19 pandemic is having a major impact on travel to Canada, and processing of immigration applications in

 Persons traveling from the United States are prohibited from entering Canada if they seek to enter for an “optional or discretionary purpose.”
 Prohibited purposes include “tourism, recreation, or entertainment.”
 Canada has clarified that persons with work permits will be permitted entry if the employer is still in business, and the permit holder is entering to continue work with the employer.
 Persons may apply for work permits at the port of entry if meeting all requirements.
 Students from the United States may apply for study permits at the border if their school will be holding in person classes.

 The Order in Council applying to persons traveling from countries other than the U.S. is broader.
 This Order states that all foreign nationals are prohibited from traveling to Canada, but then provides a long list of exceptions.
 The exceptions include immediate family members of Canadian citizens and permanent residents, holders of work permits, holders of study permits, and holders of immigrant visas issued before March 18, 2020.
 The Order then goes on to create an exception to the exceptions – persons cannot come to Canada if they are coming for an “optional or discretionary purpose.”
 For instance, a person with a work permit who is traveling to Canada to take a vacation will not be admitted.
 Finally, there is an exception to the exception to the exception – immediate relatives traveling to Canada for a discretionary purpose will be admitted if they plan to stay for at least 15 days.
 Click here for the complete text of the current Order including the complete list of exceptions.
-This Order expires October 31, 2020 but may be extended.
+This Order expires November 30, 2020 but may be extended.
 The new exception for “extended family members” also applies to travel to Canada by persons traveling from countries other than the United States.

 Click here to visit the Canadian government web site with updates on travel and other issues related to immigration processing during the pandemic.